Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Neural tissue, muscle tissue, epithelial tissue, connective tissue

 Answer is D: These are the four types.
 Extracellular fluid is not a tissue.
-Cartilage is a type of connective tissue.
+Cartilage is a type of connective tissue. - Except for one, the following are types of cells.
+Which one is NOT a type of cell?

 A. Platelets